Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 George Harrison agreed that my harpsichord idea was a good one and suggested that I play it.
 This I did, but while George and I were tinkling away on this harpsichord he started playing another new song to me, which later turned out to be ‘Something’.
 I said ‘That’s great!
 Why don’t we do that one instead?’ and he replied ‘Do you like it, do you really think it’s good?’.
 When I said yes he said ‘Oh, maybe I’ll give it to Jackie Lomax then, he can do it as a single!’

-Chris Thomas – From “The Complete Beatles Recording Sessions” by Mark Lewisohn
+Chris Thomas – From “The Complete Beatles Recording Sessions” by Mark Lewisohn, 1988

 ‘Something’ was written on the piano while we were making The White Album.
 I had a break while Paul was doing some overdubbing so I went into an empty studio and began to write.
 That’s really all there is to it, except the middle took some time to sort out.

-As explained in “The Beatles” Super Deluxe edition book (2018), the harpsichord in Studio One had been brought in for a classical session scheduled on the following day – September 20.
-During that session, British cellist Jacqueline Du Pré would be recording with the London Symphony Orchestra, and the harpsichord would be played by Australian virtuoso Valda Aveling.
+As detailed in “The Beatles” Super Deluxe edition book (2018), the harpsichord in Studio One had been brought in for a classical session scheduled for the next day, September 20.
+In that session, British cellist Jacqueline Du Pré would be recording with the London Symphony Orchestra, accompanied by Australian harpsichord virtuoso Valda Aveling.

 At the end of Take 11, The Beatles were recorded laughing.
-This laughing would be used on the Beatles Love album released in 2006, where it was mixed with “Being For The Benefit Of Mr. Kite!“.
+This laughter was later featured on the Beatles’ Love album released in 2006, where it was mixed with “Being For The Benefit Of Mr. Kite!“.

-It’s worth noting that, aside George Harrison playing “Something” during that session, Paul McCartney also played “Let It Be“, like he did on September 5.
+Additionally, aside George Harrison coming up with “Something” during that session, Paul McCartney played early versions of “Let It Be“, like he did on September 5.

 There were a couple of other songs around at this time.
 Paul was running through “Let It Be” between takes

-Chris Thomas – From “The Complete Beatles Recording Sessions” by Mark Lewisohn
+Chris Thomas – From “The Complete Beatles Recording Sessions” by Mark Lewisohn, 1988

-Around that time, and maybe also on this day (or night), Paul recorded a demo of “The Long And Winding Road“, according to technical engineer Alan Brown, as mentioned in “The Complete Beatles Recording Sessions” by Mark Lewisohn.
-This story is also mentioned in the book “Hello Goodbye: The Story Of Mr. Fixit” by George Gunby:
+Around that time, possibly even in that session, Paul McCartney recorded a demo of “The Long And Winding Road.”
+Technical engineer Alan Brown recalls assisting with the recording, as noted in Mark Lewisohn’s “The Complete Beatles Recording Sessions.”
+The account is also referenced in George Gunby’s “Hello Goodbye: The Story Of Mr. Fixit:

 The finest example of Paul’s songwriting turned out just as Alistair [Taylor] had hoped.
 It was the end of a particularly difficult week at [EMI Studios] and Apple during which he had been working twenty-hour days.
 He was feeling the effects of being, virtually, Paul’s personal assistant and keeping an eye on things at the office.
 He was very, very tired and looking forward to spending Saturday and Sunday at home with [his wife] Lesley.
 As the Friday night session wound down he went in search of Paul to say goodnight.
 John, George and Ringo had no idea where McCartney was and when he could not be found in the canteen or any of the offices Alistair pretty much gave up.